 Our Stakeholders and why we engage with them How?
 (How management and/or directors engaged with and considered our stakeholders) What?
 (What were the key topics of engagement and consideration) Key outcomes and actions (What was the impact of the engagement and/or consideration?)
 Our suppliers To treat our suppliers fairly and develop strong relationships with them which ensure that we only buy products and services from those who operate responsibly and mitigates risk in our supply chain.
 Our suppliers' interests include sustainable business, long-term partnerships, and prompt payment.
-There is an established due diligence process to manage supply chain-based risks and comply with Company policies and Group policies There are standardised contractual terms that we attempt to use with all of our suppliers, to reduce contractual risks when contracting under these terms The Company is a signatory to the Prompt Payment Code, and we publish our Payment Practices Reporting at Companies House Group Customer, Culture and Ethics Committee reviewed suppliers' feedback on a questionnaire issued by the Group to supply account managers Prompt payment Data Protection Information Security Environment Supplier on-boarding and performance Delegated Authorities Modern Slavery Anti-Bribery and Corruption Signatories of the Prompt Payment Code Supplier Relationship Management Framework which highlighted supplier performance and enabled joint roadmaps Compliance with EBA Outsourcing Guidelines Board reviewed the Group Delegated Authorities Manual which facilitates effective decision-making and accountability Group Board approved the 2022 Modern Slavery Statement Group Board approved the Group's policy on Human Rights and Modern Slavery
+There is an established due diligence process to manage supply chain-based risks and comply with Company policies and Group policies There are standardised contractual terms that we attempt to use with all of our suppliers, to reduce contractual risks when contracting under these terms The Company is a signatory to the Prompt Payment Code, and we publish our Payment Practices Reporting at Companies House Group Customer, Culture and Ethics Committee reviewed suppliers' feedback on a questionnaire issued by the Group to supply account managers Consistent engagement through the Group's Supplier Relationship Management Framework Prompt payment Data Protection Information Security Environment Supplier on-boarding and performance Delegated Authorities Modern Slavery Anti-Bribery and Corruption Signatories of the Prompt Payment Code Supplier Relationship Management Framework highlighted supplier performance and enabled joint roadmaps Compliance with EBA Outsourcing Guidelines Group Board approved the 2023 Modern Slavery Statement Group Board approved the Group's policy on Human Rights and Modern Slavery

 Our Stakeholders and why we engage with them How?
 (How management and/or directors engaged with and considered our stakeholders) What?
 (What were the key topics of engagement and consideration) Key outcomes and actions (What was the impact of the engagement and/or consideration?)
-Our environment To minimise our environmental impact, in particular, reducing the greenhouse gas emissions associated with our business activities, thereby lessening our contribution to issues such as climate change.
-The interests of our environment include sustainable business and contributing to tackling climate change.
-The Company utilises and contributes to the Group Environmental Management System (EMS) The Company participates in the Group Customer, Culture & Ethics Committee at which Group-wide environmental matters are overseen by the Group Board Committee Execution of activities to support Group achievement of ISO 14001 Group Climate Risk Committee chaired by the Group's Chief Risk Officer and Company's Chief Risk Officer.
-Climate change Environmentally conscious vehicle manufacture Funding of electric vehicles A compliance statement published in respect of the recommendations and recommended disclosures of the Task Force on Climate Related Financial Disclosures which complies with the FCA Listing Rule 9.8.6R(8) Maintenance and compliance with ISO 14001 Compliance with ISO 14001 Board approved a partnership that would allow non-prime customers to access the electric vehicles market Progress made against environmental targets was included within the nonfinancial scorecard used by the Group Remuneration Committee to assist in determining the annual bonus pool for executive remuneration Scope 1 and 2, and 8 out of 15 material scope 3 greenhouse gas emissions (including those associated with products and services procured and downstream leased assets) accounted for and reported across the Group in accordance with the UK Government's Streamlined Energy and Carbon Reporting policy Continued offsetting of the Group's operational carbon footprint through investment in nature-based projects Group commitment to the six long-term ESG objectives Good progress made in setting carbon reduction targets in alignment with the Science Based Targets initiative
+Our environment The Company supports and participates in actions related to ensuring that the Group submits reports that are fully consistent with the recommendations and recommended disclosures of the Taskforce on Climate-Related Financial Disclosures ("TCFD").
+The Company aims to operate a sustainable business and is committed to tackling climate change.
+Environmental interests include sustainable business and contributing to tackling climate change.
+The Company utilises and contributes to the Group Environmental Management System (EMS) The Company participates in the Group Customer, Culture & Ethics Committee at which Group-wide environmental matters are overseen by the Group Board Committee Execution of activities to support Group achievement of ISO 14001 Climate change Environmentally conscious vehicle manufacture Funding of electric vehicles A compliance statement published in respect of the recommendations and recommended disclosures of the Task Force on Climate Related Financial Disclosures which complies with the FCA Listing Rule 9.8.6R(8) Maintenance and compliance with ISO 14001 Compliance with ISO 14001 Progress made against environmental targets was included within the nonfinancial scorecard used by the Group Remuneration Committee to assist in determining the annual bonus pool for executive remuneration Scope 1 and 2, and 8 out of 15 material scope 3 greenhouse gas emissions (including those associated with products and services procured and downstream leased assets) accounted for and reported across the Group in accordance with the UK Government's Streamlined Energy and Carbon Reporting policy Submission of science-based carbon reduction targets to the Science-based Carbon Reduction Initiative